-Phone: (202) 336-5979 / E-mail: apaaccred@apa.org Web: www.apa.org/ed/accreditation
+Phone: (202) 336-5979 / E-mail: apaaccred@apa.org Web: APA Accreditation - Home

 Continuing Education Series

 The College of Psychology offers the professional community a series of continuing education programs each year, featuring nationally recognized speakers.
 Constantly seeking the expert knowledge of the college's faculty and other leading professionals within the field, these courses offer the latest information in psychology and mental health in both a practical lecture and hands-on format.
 Workshops are specifically designed to meet the needs of postgraduate professionals in the field.